Lancelet: Feeding and digestive system

-Lancelets are inactive filter feeders, spending most of the time half-buried in sand with only their frontal part protruding.
-They eat a wide variety of small planktonic organisms, such as bacteria, fungi, diatoms, dinoflagellates and zooplankton, and they will also take detritus.
+Lancelets are passive filter feeders, spending most of the time half-buried in sand with only their frontal part protruding.
+They eat a wide variety of small planktonic organisms, such as bacteria, fungi, diatoms, and zooplankton, and they will also take detritus.
 Little is known about the diet of the lancelet larvae in the wild, but captive larvae of several species can be maintained on a diet of phytoplankton, although this apparently is not optimal for Asymmetron lucayanum.

 Lancelets have oral cirri, thin tentacle-like strands that hang in front of the mouth and act as sensory devices and as a filter for the water passing into the body.
 Water passes from the mouth into the large pharynx, which is lined by numerous gill-slits.
 The ventral surface of the pharynx contains a groove called the endostyle, which, connected to a structure known as Hatschek's pit, produces a film of mucus.
 Ciliary action pushes the mucus in a film over the surface of the gill slits, trapping suspended food particles as it does so.
 The mucus is collected in a second, dorsal groove, known as the epipharyngeal groove, and passed back to the rest of the digestive tract.
 Having passed through the gill slits, the water enters an atrium surrounding the pharynx, then exits the body via the atriopore.

 Both adults and larvae exhibit a "cough" reflex to clear the mouth or throat of debris or items too large to swallow.
 In larvae the action is mediated by the pharyngeal muscles while in the adult animal it is accomplished by atrial contraction.

 The remainder of the digestive system consists of a simple tube running from the pharynx to the anus.
 The hepatic caecum, a single blind-ending caecum, branches off from the underside of the gut, with a lining able to phagocytize the food particles, a feature not found in vertebrates.
 Although it performs many functions of a liver, it is not considered a true liver but a homolog of the vertebrate liver.

 Other systems

 Lancelets have no respiratory system, breathing solely through their skin, which consists of a simple epithelium.
-Despite the name, little if any respiration occurs in the “gill” slits, which are solely devoted to feeding.
+Despite the name, little if any respiration occurs in the "gill" slits, which are solely devoted to feeding.
 The circulatory system does resemble that of primitive fish in its general layout, but is much simpler, and does not include a heart.
 There are no blood cells, and no hemoglobin.

 The excretory system consists of segmented "kidneys" containing protonephridia instead of nephrons, and quite unlike those of vertebrates.
 Also unlike vertebrates, there are numerous, segmented gonads.